General Terms and Conditions of Enrolment

 Students from outside the European Union wishing to study in France must obtain a long-stay visa and a student residence permit.
 These requests are made exclusively by the Applicant to organisations such as Campus-France.

-To benefit from the School’s support issued in the form of a pre-registration certificate, the Applicant must be deemed eligible, sign these GTCE and pay a deposit of the tuition fees of 2600 euros in addition to the application fee.
+To benefit from the support of the School, materialized by the issuance of a pre-registration certificate, the Candidate must have: been recognized as eligible, signed the CGI, and paid a deposit of 50% of the tuition fees ( 4000 euros) in addition to the application fees.

-The application fee is set at 60 euros and covers the cost of organising the entrance exams and the administrative procedures specific to foreign students.
-It can be paid by bank transfer to the above bank details or by bank card.
+These application fees are set at 200 euros and correspond to the organization of admissions tests and administrative procedures specific to foreign students.
+They can be paid by transfer to the contact details specified above or by bank card.

 Once the Client has paid the full tuition fees, the Company will issue an official certificate of enrolment, and will confirm the legality of the Applicant’s enrolment to the French authorities if the latter so request from the Company.